Imadmalaq/ElevatorControlSystem/README.md

 ## Breakdown of Work

 Kieran Rourke: supported functionality for the Elevator, DataPacket, Scheduler.
-Extended project capabilities to support multiple elevators cars and supported implementation of fault detection capabilities.<br>
+Extended project capabilities to support multiple elevators cars and supported implementation of fault detection capabilities. supported the addition of Interface functionality.<br>
 Imad Mohamed: supported the functionality for the Floor, Elevator, DataPacket, Scheduler and state machine additions.
 Supported implementation of fault detection capabilities.<br>
 Kyle: implemented the functionality for the MainSystem and supported the Floor, Elevator, DataPacket, and Scheduler classes, helped with state machine additions.
 Supported addition of fault detection capabilities.<br>
 Humam: Testing work.
 Supported implementation of fault detection capabilities.
 Fixed Code based on test results<br>
 Michael: created UML Diagrams, state machine diagrams, and supported the addition of fault detection capabilities.<br>

-## Future Iterations

-- **Iteration 5**: Implement capacity limits for each elevator car and develop a user interface to visually represent the position of all elevators in the system at any given time.

 ## Notes